 Phenotypic variability in expressivity and deleterious capability of the homozygous UGT1A1*28 genotype

-Author(s): Raquel Rodríguez-López, Jorge Ferriz Vivancos, Ana Cristina Requena Piedrabuena, Irene Ferrer Bolufer, Carola Guzmán Luján, Otilia Zomeño Alcalá, Joan Más Lloret, Jennifer Valero García, Ana de Blas Zapata, Mireia Gil Raga, Ana Vallejo Antolín, Mercedes Latorre Sánchez, Mª José Safont Aguilera
+Citation: Raquel Rodríguez-López, Jorge Ferriz Vivancos, Ana Cristina Requena Piedrabuena, Irene Ferrer Bolufer, Carola Guzmán Luján, Otilia Zomeño Alcalá, Joan Más Lloret, Jennifer Valero García, Ana de Blas Zapata, Mireia Gil Raga, Ana Vallejo Antolín, Mercedes Latorre Sánchez, Mª José Safont Aguilera.
+Phenotypic variability in expressivity and deleterious capability of the homozygous UGT1A1*28 genotype.
+Journal of Analytical Techniques and Research 5 (2023): 01-07.View / Download Pdf Share at Facebook

 The UGT1A1*28 polymorphism (rs3064744) is responsible for Gilbert's Syndrome (GS) and is characterized by allelic variability based on TA repeats in the TATA sequence of the UGT1A1 gene promoter, whose alleles 7TA and 8TA are associated with elevated bilirubin, as well as an increased risk of certain neoplasms and adverse reactions to the chemotherapy Irinotecan.
 In contrast, the existence of hyperbilirubinemia has been considered a preventive factor for certain cardiovascular and oncological pathologies.
 We analyzed the allelic distribution of the UGT1A1 allele in the Valencian population with hyperbilirubinemia and Valencian patients diagnosed with digestive neoplasms; we studied their biochemical profiles, specifically comparing individuals with the UGT1A1*28 genotype in homozygosis of both groups.